mlcommons/mlcube_examples/brats/model/README.md

 ### MLCube yaml file

-In these files (`mlcube_cpu`, `mlcube_gpu`) you can find the instructions about the docker image and platform that will be used, information about the project (name, description, authors), and also the tasks defined for the project.
+In this file you can find the instructions about the docker image and platform that will be used, information about the project (name, description, authors), and also the tasks defined for the project.

 In the existing implementation you will find 2 tasks: